Long-term potentiation: Maintenance

 While induction entails the transient activation of CaMKII and PKC, maintenance of E-LTP (early-form LTP) is characterized by their persistent activation.
-During this stage, PKMz (Protein kinase Mζ) which does not have dependence on calcium, become autonomously active.
+During this stage PKMzeta (PKMζ) which does not have dependence on calcium, become autonomously active.
 Consequently, they are able to carry out the phosphorylation events that underlie E-LTP expression.

 Expression

 Phosphorylation is a chemical reaction in which a small phosphate group is added to another molecule to change that molecule's activity.
 Autonomously active CaMKII and PKC use phosphorylation to carry out the two major mechanisms underlying the expression of E-LTP.
 First, and most importantly, they phosphorylate existing AMPA receptors to increase their activity.
 Second, they mediate or modulate the insertion of additional AMPA receptors into the postsynaptic membrane.
 Importantly, the delivery of AMPA receptors to the synapse during E-LTP is independent of protein synthesis.
 This is achieved by having a nonsynaptic pool of AMPA receptors adjacent to the postsynaptic membrane.
 When the appropriate LTP-inducing stimulus arrives, nonsynaptic AMPA receptors are rapidly trafficked into the postsynaptic membrane under the influence of protein kinases.
 As mentioned previously, AMPA receptors are the brain's most abundant glutamate receptors and mediate the majority of its excitatory activity.
 By increasing the efficiency and number of AMPA receptors at the synapse, future excitatory stimuli generate larger postsynaptic responses.

 While the above model of E-LTP describes entirely postsynaptic mechanisms for induction, maintenance, and expression, an additional component of expression may occur presynaptically.
 One hypothesis of this presynaptic facilitation is that persistent CaMKII activity in the postsynaptic cell during E-LTP may lead to the synthesis of a "retrograde messenger", discussed later.
 According to this hypothesis, the newly synthesized messenger travels across the synaptic cleft from the postsynaptic to the presynaptic cell, leading to a chain of events that facilitate the presynaptic response to subsequent stimuli.
 Such events may include an increase in neurotransmitter vesicle number, probability of vesicle release, or both.
 In addition to the retrograde messenger underlying presynaptic expression in early LTP, the retrograde messenger may also play a role in the expression of late LTP.